souenzzo/graal/docs/reference-manual/native-image/Logging.md

     ```
 2. Download the [_logging.properties_](assets/logging.properties) resource file and save it in the same directory as _BuildTimeLoggerInit.java_.

-3. Build and run the native executable
+3. Build and run the native executable:

     ```shell
     native-image BuildTimeLoggerInit --initialize-at-build-time=BuildTimeLoggerInit
     ./buildtimeloggerinit
     ```
 The _logging.properties_ file is processed at build time.
-It does not need to be included in the native executable, therefore reducing the size of the executable file.
+It does not need to be included in the native executable, therefore reducing the size of the file.

-`LoggerHolder.LOGGER` is also initialized at build time and is readily available at runtime, therefore improving the startup time.
+`LoggerHolder.LOGGER` is also initialized at build time and is readily available at run time, therefore improving the startup time.
 Unless your application needs to process a custom _logging.properties_ configuration file at runtime, this approach is recommended.

 ## Runtime Logger Initialization

-The logger can also be initialized at runtime, as shown in the following example.
+The logger can also be initialized at run time, as shown in the following example.

 1. Save the following Java code into a file named _RuntimeLoggerInit.java_, then compile it using `javac`: